PriyankaMadadi85/Toy-Robot/README.md

     REPORT

-- PLACE will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.
+- PLACE will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST directions.
 - Default position of robot is (0,0) (which is the south west corner) facing North direction
 - The first valid command to the robot should be a PLACE command.
 Any other commands before Place should be ignored
 - Placing the robot out of the square dimenions should be ignored